W Hamond - The Original Whitby Jet Store

 To escape the cold a little bit, you can hop aboard the North York Moors Railway; there are several events run throughout the year, including the very popular Pullman Dining Experience, which lets you watch the beautiful scenery of the North Yorks Moors pass by as you sample some gorgeous food and wine.

-It’s a beautiful experience for adults, but if you have kids, there are other daily opportunities for them to experience the famous National Park from the warmth and excitement of a train.
+It’s a beautiful experience for adults and kids; there are daily opportunities for them to experience the famous National Park from the warmth and excitement of a train.

 Iluminated Whitby Abbey.